FactomProject/FactomDocs/whitepaper.md

 1)	Speed – because of it’s decentralized nature, the Bitcoin blockchain takes roughly 10 minutes to confirm a transaction.
 Many applications require multiple confirmations for security.
 21st century applications can’t deliver a practical user experience with this time constraint.

 2)	Cost – the current minimum transaction cost is around 100 Bits (or roughly $0.05).
-The exchange price of Bitcoins has increased approximately 500% in the last 12 months and is projected to continue to increase.
+The exchange price of Bitcoins has increased approximately 500% in the last 12 months ending August 2014, and is projected to continue to increase long term.
 This provides a serious cost barrier to applications that need to manage millions of transactions.

-3)	Bloat – the Bitcoin blockchain currently has a 1MB block size limit which caps it at 7 transactions per second.
+3)	Bloat – the Bitcoin blockchain currently has a 1 MB block size limit which caps it at 7 transactions per second.
 Any application that wants to write and store information using the Bitcoin blockchain will add to the traffic.
 This problem has become politically charged.
 Should the Bitcoin blockchain be used for non-BTC transactions, or should it stay pure?

 Factom is a protocol designed to solve these three core problems.
 Factom creates a Protocol Stack for Bitcoin 2.0 applications and constructs a simple, standard, effective, and secure foundation for these applications to run faster, cheaper, and bloat-free.